wildething96/wildething96/README.md

-- 👋 Hi, I’m @wildething96
+- 👋 Hi, I’m @wildething96 or just call me Ben
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Full Stack Development
-- 🌱 I’m currently working with React and studying at Code Nation
+- 🌱 I’m currently working with nodejs, React, RestAPIs and more while also studying at Code Nation
 - 💞️ I’m looking to collaborate on a web based project
 - 📫 How to reach me bwilde96@yahoo.co.uk